IMAGINARY/con-espressione/README.md

 If binaries are not available for your platform, see the [build instructions](Development) below.

+Notes for macOS users:
+- The app binaries are unsigned.
+Therefore, you may need to allow them to run in the system settings.
+- When running the app for the first time, loading may take a long time due to security checks that macOS is doing in the background.

 ## Usage

 Run the binary with the following command: